Veeeee

 V (pronounced `Veeee’, in wood engineering, in any particular usage, generally stands for one of two things.
 As pertaining to loads and forces in (inside of) wood structural members themselves, V stands for `Shear’, in particular `horizontal shear’, and specifically to wood, `shear parallel to grain’.
 We won’t talk about that kind of V here; instead, we’ll talk about V (also pronounced `Veeee’), being wind speed.

 I strongly suspect the V comes from the word `velocity’.
-Velocity, in pure Engineering / Physics, is `speed’ with direction, a so-called `vector’ quantity.
-Wind, as it may hit a structure, is deemed to come from `any’ direction, but we crunch numbers with it as a `scalar’ quantity (no direction component).
-The forces and stresses resulting from wind most certainly have directionality; but these directions are understood member-by-member.
+Velocity; in pure Engineering / Physics, is velocity `speed’ with direction, a so-called `vector’ quantity.
+Wind, as it may hit a structure, is typically deemed to come from `any’ direction, but we crunch numbers with it as a `scalar’ quantity (no direction component).
+Wind results in pressures, acting normal to the surfaces upon which the wind `hits’, and either positive (pushing on the surface), or negative (suction).
+Further, the forces and stresses in the members of a structure, resulting from wind, most certainly have directionality; but these directions are understood member-by-member, as scalar quantities (and handled by scalar equations).

 The precise definition of (wind speed) V is somewhat of a moving target.
-For a while it was defined as `Fastest Mile’, being how long a packet of wind (say, in a storm) would take transit a mile, and then the fastest one expressed, in the Imperial System of Units, in miles-per-hour (mph).
-I doubt meteorologists and engineers actually followed a packet of wind in a storm, but simply took the average wind speed over an amount of time that average would take to go a mile.
+For a while it was defined as `Fastest Mile’, determined from how long a packet of wind (say, in a storm) would take to transit a mile; and then the fastest such packet, in the Imperial System of Units, expressed in miles-per-hour (mph).
+I doubt meteorologists and engineers actually followed a packet of wind in a storm, but simply took the average wind speed over which that wind would take to go a mile.
 Some day I’ll look up the detailed history.

 Then it was decided to change the definition to … `3-Second Gust’.
-I hope it’s no leap to understand that in any particular wind storm, the fastest `3-second gust’ would be a higher number (speed) than the `fastest mile’ in the same storm.
+So, average speeds over 3-second time periods were examined, and the fastest was picked.
+I hope it’s no leap to understand that in any particular wind storm, the fastest `3-second gust’ would be a higher number (speed) than the `fastest mile’.
 After all, a 60-mph fastest-mile-wind would have been averaged (the fluctuations of highs and lows smeared) over a minute, as compared to (a burst of wind of) 3 seconds.
 During the transition time from fastest-mile to 3-second gust, there were (and I’m sure still are, somewhere) helpful tables to convert one to the other.

 So, for starters, we need to know which `V’ we’re talking about: fastest-mile or 3-second gust.
 We also need to know the Exposure Condition of our building, and the heights involved.
 At the time of this writing it appears that we’ve pretty much left `fastest-mile’ winds in the rearview, and are dealing with the 3-second gust winds.
-But now we’re battered with having to sort out something more complicated, the `recurrence interval’ of the wind to be considered, i.e., the wind that occurs `once-in-50 years’, or `once in some-other-huge amount of years’.
-VASD, VULT, V(nominal), V(basic), V(Risk Category I), V(Risk Category II), and so on.
-Ughhh.
+But now we’re battered with having to sort out something more complicated, the `recurrence interval’ of the wind to be considered, i.e., the wind that occurs `once-in-50 years’, or `once in some-other-huge amount of years’, and terms such as VASD, VULT, V(nominal), V(basic), V(Risk Category I), V(Risk Category II), and so on.
+Yikes.
 Explanations to follow …